-*Some descriptions are graphic.*
+Editor's note: some descriptions are graphic.

 If you have ever had or seen a skin tear, you know that it will never leave your mind.
 The way that the skin literally peels away is incredible.
 One scrape, one hit, even one touch can tear the skin of the most sensitive.

 Mom’s worst skin tear was only the second one that she had.
 It was about four or five inches in length and about two and a half inches wide at it’s largest point.
 She had turned over in the middle of the night and hit her arm on the side table.
 Her skin literally peeled away.
 Thankfully it was not deep, but most true skin tears are not deep.
 It is literally like carefully removing the top layer of skin, leaving the rest exposed.

 Thankfully, I was with mom when she had her first skin tear.
 She was ironically at the hospital for a test, and the bracelet got snagged on her rolling walker as she was playing with my son.
 It was about one inch by one inch, so it was much smaller.
 The funny thing is that the hospital nurse encouraged us to leave and go to her general doctor to have it repaired.
 She was told that she would have to sit in the emergency room to have it repaired at the hospital, and they did not think it was smart for her to sit there waiting.
 Also, it would cost her much more at the hospital, so we left the hospital and drove to her general doctor’s office.
 They helped her fairly quickly.
 The physician’s assistant showed me how to repair them as she was taking care of mom’s arm.

 The bullet points to repair a skin tear are:

 - Keep the area as sterile as possible.
 Wash your hands before you start and wear gloves, if available.

 - Clean with saline solution spray.
 Even this spray can hurt, so be gentle.

 - Cover the exposed area with the skin as much as possible.